How to Use rsync to Transfer and Synchronize Local and Remote Directories

 The above command copies the dir1 from the remote system to the local system.

-Here we should always mention source as the first argument and the destination as the second arguement.
+Here we should always mention the source as the first argument and the destination as the second argument.

 Some common options used with rsync commands